-Our school leaders and teaching staff, including the SENCo, will analyse data to identify any patterns in the identification of SEND, within the school and in comparison with local and national data.
+Our school leaders and teaching staff, including the SENCo, will analyse data to identify any patterns in the identification of SEN, within the school and in comparison, with local and national data.
 We will then use this information to reflect on and improve the quality of education.
 The SENCo will use the data dashboards to compare our school with local and national data annually and report to our senior leadership team.
-(The January census is used and the data is supplied by NYCC at the end of the summer term or early autumn term each year).
+(The January census is used, and the data is supplied by NYC at the end of the summer term or early autumn term each year and LC summer network meetings).

-Role of the Trustees/Governors
+Role of the Governors